crowdfavorite/wp-cf-post-api/README.txt

 1. Create your post in whichever format is determined.
 1. Use an intermediary program to take the post information that was created, and prepare your data to be posted to the blog's url.
 	- Examples below show how the data is expected to be received at the endpoint.
 See: **PHP data architecture**, and **cURL data params** sections for examples of what post information is required, and which is optional.
-1. Ensure the `CF Post API`, and `CF FBWP - Post API Filters` plugins are activated.
+1. Ensure the `CF Post API` plugin is activated.
 1. Using an HTTP client, anything from cURL to JavaScript that can send POST data to send information to the endpoint, send the request to the endpoint.

 ### Updating a post